Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Precessing-spin model

-We find that, across most of the parameter space, the kick-velocity distributions predicted by \texttt{gwModel\_kick\_prec\_flow} and \texttt{NRSur7dq4Remnant} agree well, with JSD$\leq 0.1$ for the majority of sampled points.
-However, for smaller spin magnitudes, the distributions from these two models begin to deviate.
-This behavior arises partly because most of the available NR training data correspond to high spin magnitudes, making the models effectively extrapolate in the low-spin regime.
-As shown earlier, data-driven models (particularly those based on GPR) tend to perform poorly in data-sparse regions.
+However, we see that for smaller spin magnitudes, the distributions from these two models begin to deviate.
+This behavior arises partly because most of the available NR training data correspond to high spin magnitudes, making all models effectively extrapolate in the low-spin regime.
+In general, there is a trade-off between ML models.
+The larger the ML model, the more chance it has of overfitting in the regions when data is sparse.
+However, on the other side, larger models can fit complex features better when sufficient training data is present.
+We tried to balance these cases in our flow model by including only two layers (see section~\ref{sec:flow_model}).
+As shown earlier, the more complex GPR-based models tend to perform poorly in data-sparse regions, where as the flow model is also not completely immune to data sparsity.
+Having more NR simulations in the low spin regime will help in building robust models.
 When comparing \texttt{gwModel\_kick\_prec\_flow} with \texttt{HLZ}, we find that the JSD values are significantly larger than in the previous case, indicating that the kick-velocity distributions predicted by these two models differ substantially across most of the parameter space.
 This comparison further suggests that \texttt{gwModel\_kick\_prec\_flow} performs accurately in the comparable-mass regime and agrees closely with \texttt{NRSur7dq4Remnant} within this range.
 The advantage of \texttt{gwModel\_kick\_prec\_flow} is that it extends to extreme mass ratios which \texttt{NRSur7dq4Remnant} does not.
 We also compare the distributions obtained from the \texttt{NRSur7dq4Remnant} and \texttt{HLZ} models and find that they differ in the regime where one of the spin magnitudes is small.

 We repeat the same experiment for large mass ratios ($q \in [4,\,100]$), computing the Jensen–Shannon divergence between the kick-velocity distributions predicted by \texttt{gwModel\_kick\_prec\_flow} and \texttt{HLZ} (Figure~\ref{fig:jsd_precessing_models_largeq}).
 The distributions are obtained assuming isotropic spin orientations and spin magnitudes $|\chi_1|$ and $|\chi_2|$ uniformly sampled within $[0,\,1]$.
 We find that, across most of the parameter space, the kick-velocity distributions from these two models differ substantially, yielding JSD values significantly greater than $0.1$.